-Elizabeth (Liz) A. Peterson is Associate Director for Classroom Growth and Special Projects at The Teaching Center.
+Elizabeth (Liz) A. Peterson is Associate Director for Classroom Growth and Special Projects at the Center for Teaching and Learning.
 Liz has worked at Washington University since 1990, when she became the director of the Video Center at the George Warren Brown School of Social Work.
-In 1995, she joined The Teaching Center.
+In 1995, she joined the Center for Teaching and Learning.
 Prior to coming to Washington University, Liz worked as a contract administrator in the aerospace industry.

 Liz works with the Committee for Classroom Planning Related to Undergraduate Growth to assess current and future needs for new classrooms.
-In addition, as a part of The Teaching Center’s classroom-design team, Liz works with Tom Furby, and Mike Floyd to develop and improve the design of University-managed classrooms to support teaching and learning at Washington University.
+In addition, as a part of the Center for Teaching and Learning’s classroom-design team, Liz works with Tom Furby, and Mike Floyd to develop and improve the design of University-managed classrooms to support teaching and learning at Washington University.

 One of Liz’s major responsibilities is to work closely with Facilities Management on new classrooms and classroom-renovation projects, in collaboration with Tom Furby and Mike Floyd.
 Liz conducts research on current and future designs for classroom, including those utilized for active learning.
-She also lends her expertise when departments and schools request Teaching Center consultation on renovation and construction projects.
+She also lends her expertise when departments and schools request Center for Teaching and Learning consultation on renovation and construction projects.

 Liz’s current projects include updating the Annual Classroom Report and working with Mike Floyd and Tom Furby to develop a Classroom Standards guide for designing University-managed classrooms.
 Current classroom-design projects on which she is working include one auditorium renovation, two new auditoriums, and six new classrooms, scheduled be completed in either Fall 2014 or Fall 2015.